 The above is my opinon and experience in Andorra, I am not a registered agent just a realist!!

-I have never claimed to be an estate agent, I do not sell property, nor indeed am I allowed to.
-However I can act for you in finding the right property am partnered with some reliable and trusted registered agents.
-If Anyone interested in viewing apartments or xalets I would suggest that you let me know in advance what exactly are your requirements and then I can have the agents prepare on your behalf a short list of properties to view without you wasting time viewing unsuitable properties.
+There are many internet based lists of properties out there, many which are just databases, some out of date and some overvalued.
+Identifying the suitable primary agent for your needs can be a minefield for the unprepared.
+As part of my services I can act for you in finding the right property.
+I am partnered with some reliable and trusted registered agents.
+If you are interested in viewing apartments or xalets I would suggest that you let me know in advance what exactly are your requirements and then I can have the right agents prepare on your behalf a short list of properties to view without you wasting time viewing unsuitable or overvalued properties.

 Please note I DO NOT CHARGE YOU FOR THIS SERVICE, so in effect you have the advantage of my local knowledge and I can act on your behalf and in your interests.